 If you need a rest there a many great rifugios in which to recharge.

-ROUTE FOR HIKING TRE CIME DI LAVAREDO LOOP
+TRE CIME DI LAVAREDO TRAIL ROUTE

-The trail begins at the car park at Rifugio Auronzo.
 Follow the wide gravel track (path 101) that starts from the car park and heads east past the rifugio.
 Keep the three towers on the left.
 The path gently descends to a wayside chapel and then to Rifugio Lavaredo.

 A number of paths meet here but turn left and remain on path 101 to ascend to the Forcella Lavaredo ridge for a great view.
 Keep following the wide track (101) as it drops down the other side, passing under the peaks of Croda Passaporto and Monte Paterno.
 Then continue on the short climb up to Rifugio Locatelli (Dreizinnenhütte).